passcod/blook/2018-sep-13-my-words.md

    exposure to others for too long: this is fairly frequent after conferences, or even during for long ones.
-I will happily not talk to anyone else for an entire week, if I'm given the opportunity (solo hiking trips being pretty much the only time nowadays).
+I will happily not talk to anyone else for an entire week, if I'm given the opportunity (solo hiking trips being pretty much the only time nowadays — social media counts as talking!).

- - “**Bisexual**”.
+ - “**Pansexual**”.
 With some preferences towards some aspects.
-I accept neither “pansexual” (too niche, I feel, and it feels _odd_ all the same) nor “sapiosexual” (connotations are strongly against, and I very much don't get horny only for _brains_ whether physical or metaphoric).
+Also “bisexual” which was my previous preference over “pan” — words and thoughts change!
+I reject “sapiosexual” (connotations are strongly against, and I very much don't get horny only for _brains_ whether physical or metaphoric).
 I'd say that the _potential_ is there within the general population, and I do get attracted to some and not others, but the divide is neither on gender nor body traits.
 If I figure it out decisively one day I'll pick a better word.

  - “**Demi-romantic**”.
 Not “demi-sexual”.
 Not “aromantic”.
 I get crushes.
 I do fall in love.
 It doesn't happen always, but most importantly for this word: